duchess-toffee/Hannah-Ong/src/posts/blog/overcoming-the-blank-canvas.md

 # Do the Pre-Work

-The fastest way to burn yourself out is to not prioitize.
+The fastest way to burn yourself out is to not prioritize.
 Although I have a handful of projects completed, I have another batch of unfinished projects just sitting on my hard drive.
 The main difference?
 A lack of process and prioritization.

 Now before I start coding, I spend the time to create a design or document.
 This allows me to code towards something concrete.
-I'm not changing code on the fly because the UI/UX feels unsatifactory, and I'm not adding random features because I had a stroke of inspiration.
+I'm not changing code on the fly because the UI/UX feels unsatisfactory, and I'm not adding random features because I had a stroke of inspiration.
 When something does come up, because I did my pre-work I'm easily able to prioritize whether something needs to be added or if it can wait for a separate iteration.

 # Summary